kervo/fullstack-milestone/README.md

 Solution: I was calling the folder withing the templates and no the app or module.

 * ImproperlyConfigured: Requested setting INSTALLED_APPS, but settings are not configured.
-Solution: Always register the field on the admin interface `admin.site.register(Voucher, VoucherAdmin)`
+Solution: Always register the fields on the admin interface `admin.site.register(Voucher, VoucherAdmin)`.
+I noticed this error by running `python3 manage.py check voucher`

 # References
 ## UX